Call Now Free Quote

 Brick Face Deterioration

-The secondary mechanism is mortar-hardness mismatch from a previous repair job.
-When a contractor uses mortar that is harder than the surrounding brick - Type S mortar (approximately 1,800 PSI) on a wall that needed Type N (approximately 750 PSI) - the rigid mortar transfers stress into the brick rather than absorbing it.
-The brick face pops off along the joint line.
+The secondary mechanism is mortar-hardness mismatch from a previous repair.
+When a contractor uses mortar harder than the surrounding brick, the rigid mortar transfers stress into the brick rather than absorbing it.
+A Type S mortar with a minimum compressive strength of 1,800 PSI applied to a wall that needed Type N at 750 PSI minimum forces stress directly into the brick face.
+The face pops off along the joint line.
 This pattern is visible in how the spalling concentrates at joint edges rather than across the brick face at random.
+For a detailed breakdown of spalling mechanics and staging, see What Causes Brick Spalling and How to Prevent It.

 Signs of brick deterioration that indicate replacement is needed: